-Hence, if you are certain that your PC build will feature a dedicated graphics card, then you can simply opt for the “F” variants and end up saving up on some cash.
+Hence, if you are confident that your PC build will feature a dedicated graphics card, you can opt for the “F” variants and save up some cash.

 It should be mentioned here that the iGPU found on AMD Ryzen “G” series CPUs are superior in performance to the iGPU found on Intel CPUs.
-So much so, that the iGPUs found on the top of the line Ryzen “G” series CPUs, such as the RX Vega 8 found on the Ryzen 7 5700G, can even be used for light gaming.
+So much so that the iGPUs found on the top-of-the-line Ryzen “G” series CPUs, such as the RX Vega 8 located on the Ryzen 7 5700G, can even be used for light gaming.

 So Do I Need Integrated Graphics on CPU?